varnishcache/varnish-cache/doc/sphinx/phk/vdd19q3.rst

 before me, both to move some of the "no-ing" away from me and also to get people to pay more attention to each others work.

-For this to work, everybdoy will have to spend a bit more time on "project work", but everybody agreed to do that, so we think it can fly.
+For this to work, everybody will have to spend a bit more time on "project work", but everybody agreed to do that, so we think it can fly.